Route 66: How We Made the Maps

-It has become one of the world’s most celebrated journeys, Route 66 has been capturing the hearts and imagination of millions since its inauguration in 1926.
+One of the world’s most celebrated journeys, Route 66 has been capturing the hearts and imagination of millions since its inauguration in 1926.
 To commemorate the road's centenary the travel publishing team at DK produced a gorgeous book dedicated to the adventure of the Mother Road, focusing on all that is iconic and unique about the epic journey from Chicago to the Pacific.

 Searching for the Book

 It’s a hard slog to publish any new book these days, the planets have to perfectly align and ideally its subject should be high in the public’s awareness.
-The route’s 100th birthday was already being discussed a year or so ahead of 2026 and as the publisher had no dedicated book to the route it was given a green light.
+The route’s 100th birthday was already being discussed a year or so ahead of 2026, and as the publisher had no dedicated book to the route, it was given a green light.

-Thoughts of old AAA and Rand McNally sheet maps that would have been integral to any US road trip came immediately to mind, alongside the countless free promotional maps handed out at diners and hotels, all thumbed, annotated and road worn.
+Thoughts of old AAA and Rand McNally sheet maps that would have been integral to any US road trip came to mind, alongside the countless free promotional maps handed out at diners and hotels, all thumbed, annotated and road worn.

 Once the design team had a direction I created a map mood board to share my initial cartographic directions.